SofiSaR/GitLab2/README.md

 # GitLab2

-## This is a practice project for using git with a remote repository
+## This is a practice project for using git with a remote repository - changed on GitHub